-If you’re well-versed in the world’s strangest and most specialized coffees, you’ve probably already heard of Kopi Luwak.
+If you’re well-versed in the world’s strangest and most specialized coffees, you’ve probably already heard of Kopi Luwak, sometimes called civet coffee.
 Some people believe that this specialty coffee is the best in the world, but there’s one big reason you may want to give it a pass – and it’s not the impressive price.
 Keep reading to learn what Kopi Luwak coffee is and why you probably shouldn’t drink it.

 What is Kopi Luwak coffee?

-Kopi Luwak is an Indonesian coffee that has been digested by an animal called an Asian palm civet.
+Kopi Luwak is a famous (or infamous) Indonesian coffee that has been digested by an animal called an Asian palm civet.
 The civet is a cat-like creature that roams the forests of Bali at night, eating ripe coffee cherries and excreting the coffee beans.
 The beans are then gathered, cleaned, and roasted.
 The result?
 Kopi Luwak, also called civet cat coffee or cat poop coffee.

 The history of Kopi Luwak coffee starts way back in the 1700s when the Dutch first set up coffee plantations in Sumatra and Java.
 According to legend, the locals noticed that wild animals were eating the ripe coffee cherries and leaving the beans behind.
 They were prohibited from harvesting coffee beans for themselves, so they started brewing coffee from these discarded beans.

 More recently, this specialty coffee started showing up on the gourmet coffee scene in America in the 1990s.
 This was thanks to Anthony Wild, author of the famous coffee book, Coffee: A Dark History.
 These specialty beans soon appeared on the Oprah Winfrey Show and in the Jack Nicholson movie, The Bucket List.